Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Introduction

-In Section \ref{sec2}, we specifically consider the simplest case where the generators $X$ of the semigroup are positive operators.
-In Lemma \ref{lem-behaviour for positive operator}, we observe the appearance of {\it a deficiency} that concerns the equivalence between the asymptotics $\norm{e^{-tX}}_1 =\OO_0(t^{-p})$ and $X^{-1} \in \calL^p$.
-However, this deficiency is addressed in Proposition \ref{prop-trace versus Zp}, where we establish that such asymptotics is equivalent to $X^{-1}\in \calL^{p,\infty}$.
-Furthermore, in Theorem \ref{singularity}, we demonstrate that this type of asymptotics exhibits favorable properties under differentiation, particularly for functions with smooth variation at infinity (as defined in Appendix \ref{Appendix}, Definition \ref{def-SR}).
+In Section \ref{sec2}, we specifically consider the simplest case where the generators $A$ of the semigroup are positive operators.
+In Lemma \ref{lem-behaviour for positive operator}, we observe the appearance of {\it a deficiency} that concerns the equivalence between the asymptotics $\norm{e^{-tA}}_1 =\OO_0(t^{-p})$ and $A^{-1} \in \calL^p$.
+However, this deficiency is addressed in Proposition \ref{prop-trace versus Zp}, where we establish that such asymptotics is equivalent to $A^{-1}\in \calL^{p,\infty}$.
+Furthermore, in Theorem \ref{singularity}, we show that such asymptotics are stable under differentiation, when applied to functions with smooth variation at infinity, as defined in Definition \ref{def-SR} of the Appendix.

-In Section \ref{sec3}, we extend our analysis to more general generators, specifically focusing on those generating holomorphic Gibbs semigroups.
-Along the way, we also establish a novel characterisation of Gibbs semigroups and a complementary result concerning integrated semigroups.
+In Section \ref{sec3}, we extend our analysis to a broader class of generators, specifically those that generate holomorphic Gibbs semigroups.
+Along the way, we also establish a novel characterisation of Gibbs semigroups and a complementary result concerning \textit{integrated} semigroups.

-Finally, in Section \ref{perturbation}, we examine the stability of the norm-trace asymptotics under various classes of perturbations applied to the generators of Gibbs semigroups.
+In the concluding Section~6, we investigate the \emph{stability} of trace-norm asymptotics for Gibbs semigroups under different classes of generator perturbations.